New recycling arrangements in Longley Road

 It’s possible that these rogue vehicles belong to visitors who cannot find a visitor space, because they are already occupied on a long-term basis by second or third vehicles belonging to residents.

-The GPRA will push for new and clearer signage in parking areas and consider producing flyers to be delivered to every dwelling reminding residents about the parking procedures.
+The GPRA has pushed for new and clearer signage in parking areas which has now been implemented and has produced flyers delivered to every dwelling reminding residents about the parking procedures.

 On the plus side, when residents have received PCN notices because they have been forced to park in a visitor or unmarked space, as a result of their own space being taken by someone else, CPM have responded positively and quashed the fine.